-Welcome to the home of Kendal Food Hub and Kendal People’s Cafe, two exciting projects delivered through Waste into Wellbeing, part of South Lakes Action on Climate Change.
+Welcome to the home of Kendal Community Food Shares and Kendal People’s Cafe, two exciting projects delivered through Waste into Wellbeing, part of South Lakes Action on Climate Change.

 Waste to Wellbeing is a volunteer led, social project at the heart of Kendal’s Food Community.
-Food from local supermarkets, shops and bakeries which would otherwise be destined for landfill is turned into nourishing meals, provided on a pay what you can basis, or is distributed to residents in need and community groups who support them.
+Food from local supermarkets, shops and eateries which would otherwise be destined for landfill is turned into nourishing meals, provided on a pay what you can basis, or is re-distributed to residents in need through community food shares.

 Kendal People’s Cafe

-The team of volunteers run a pay what you can café from the South Lakes Foyer, a Lunch Bunch event in conjunction with the NHS and continues to have a presence at many community events and festivals.
+The team of volunteers run a pay what you can café, prepare and deliver meals in conjunction with the NHS and have had a strong presence at many community events and festivals.

 Due to the COVID-19 outbreak, Kendal People Café sessions have been suspended until further notice.

-Bags are made up of donations from local food retailers, including rescued food which would otherwise have been wasted.
+The food we have on offer is surplus donations from local food retailers and food re-distribution charity Fare Share.
+It is rescued food which would otherwise have been wasted.
 Whilst all the food is perfectly fine, it might have a short use-by date.
-Due to the fluctuating supply we cannot guarantee the content or number of bags we are able to offer, but we try to share what we have as fairly as possible.
+Due to the fluctuating supply we cannot guarantee what we will have available each week, but we try to share what we have as fairly as possible.

 Waste into Wellbeing is delighted to be working with the marvellous nurses and carers of the local NHS Integrated Care in the Community team.
-In normal times, the Lunch Bunch scheme sees vulnerable and socially isolated elderly residents gather together once a month for a three-course lunch and a good natter.
+The Lunch Bunch scheme sees vulnerable and socially isolated elderly residents gather together once a month for a two-course lunch and a good natter.